nus-cs2103-AY2122S1/tp/docs/team/luodan01.md

 Given below are my contributions to the project.

-* **New Feature**: Added the functionality to view user statistics and created the associated UI components.
+* **New Feature**: Added the functionality to view user statistics and created the associated UI.
-  * What it does: allows users to view their user statistics (such as their top genres) calculated from anime(s) in the list.
+  * What it does: allows users to view their user statistics (such as top genres) calculated from anime(s) in the list.
-    The user statistics are represented with a bar chart and pie chart, displayed in a pop-up window upon executing that `stats` command.
+    The user statistics are represented with a bar chart and pie chart, displayed in a pop-up window upon executing the `stats` command.
   * Justification: Since our app is an anime tracker, this feature greatly enhances the user experience by granting users insights into their own preferences.
 It fits together well with our other features (such as the functionality to tag anime(s) with genres) to form a cohesive product.